theunforgiven/computation-engine/README.md

 ### Future directions

 Here are some things it would be useful to have:

-* Configurability of the output directory to which class files are compiled.

 * The ability to read computations from a database.
 That's up next on the roadmap.